DoeringChristian/drjit/docs/freeze.rst

 Every time the function is called, the input is analyzed and all JIT variables are extracted into a flat-deduplicated array.
-Additionally, a key of the layout in which the variables where stored in the input is generated.
+Additionally, a key of the layout in which the variables where stored is generated.
 The key is used to find recordings of previous calls to the function in a hashmap.
 If none are found, the inner function is called and the backend is put into a recording mode.
 In this mode, all device level operations, such as kernel launches are record.
 When the function is called again, the input is traversed, and the layout is used to lookup compatible recordings.
 If such a recording is found, it is used to replay the kernel launches.

 Traversal
 ~~~~~~~~~

 In order to map the variables provided to a frozen function in its inputs to
-the to the kernel slots, Dr.Jit has to be able to traverse the input of the
+the kernel slots, Dr.Jit has to be able to traverse the input of the function.
-function.
-In addition to basic python containers such as lists, tuples and
+In addition to basic python containers such as lists, tuples and dictionaries,
-dictionaries, the following containers are traversable and can be part of the
+the following containers are traversable and can be part of the input of a
-input of a frozen function.
+frozen function.

 *Dataclasses* are traversable by Dr.Jit and their fields are automatically made
 visible to the traversal algorithm.